 Fermented foods are a hot health topic-and for good reasons.
 These good bacteria-particularly those in our gut-may improve digestion, boost immunity and help us maintain a healthy weight.
 Research is still emerging on just how important these mighty microbes might be for our health, but the early results are promising.
 Take care of your gut, and in turn, it will take help take care of you.

-Eating foods packed with probiotics—good bacteria—is one way to boost up your gut health.
+Eating foods packed with probiotics-good bacteria-is one way to boost up your gut health (eating more prebiotic-rich foods is important too).
 Fermented foods, like yogurt and kimchi, are rich in probiotics.
 The good bacteria grow during the fermentation process.
 Add these seven fermented foods to your diet for a healthy dose of probiotics.

 Don't Miss: 1-Day Probiotic-Packed Meal Plan

 Sauerkraut is good for more than just topping a hot dog.
 Made from just cabbage and salt, this fermented food delivers a healthy dose of probiotics and fiber.
 You can make your own or buy sauerkraut at the store.
 The kind sold in the refrigerated section will have more probiotics than shelf-stable canned or jarred varieties.

 Sauerkraut's Korean cousin, this fermented cabbage dish is spicy.
 Look for it in the refrigerated section near other Asian ingredients or pickles and sauerkraut.
 Eat it on it's own or try it as a burger topper or atop tacos.